(Online) Grant Writing Essentials

-New!
 If your employer is a compact member of the Harold Alfond Center for the Advancement of Maine’s Workforce, you may be eligible to take this program at a reduced cost.
-Click here to learn more.
+Visit the Harold Alfond Center Workforce Development Funding page for more information.

 Program Description